-‘Interests of one family over country’: Amit Shah attacks Congress on Emergency
+‘Interests of one family over country’: Narendra Modi, Amit Shah attack Congress on Emergency

 Shah added the Congress needs to ask itself why its members were unhappy.
 “As one of India’s opposition parties, Congress needs to ask itself: Why does the Emergency mindset remain?
 Why are leaders who don’t belong to 1 dynasty unable to speak up?
 Why are leaders getting frustrated in Congress?
 Else, their disconnect with people will keep widening,” he said.

+“I wonder, those who killed the democracy 45 years ago are questioning the government today,” he added.
+“The party that suppressed the entire system, ended the freedom of all and jailed scores of people, particularly from the opposition, is now raising slogans of freedom?
+Such politics will not work.”

+Sitharaman accused the party of taking away the rights of people during the Emergency.
+“Congress was hankering for power, it was for the sake of office,” she was quoted as saying by PTI.
+“The law was broken and an emergency was declared.”

-The home minister’s stinging attack on the Congress came amid the opposition party’s fierce criticism of the Centre over its response the violent face-off with China in Ladakh and strategy to contain the coronavirus.
+The Union ministers’ stinging attack on the Congress came amid the opposition party’s fierce criticism of the Centre over its response the violent face-off with China in Ladakh and strategy to contain the coronavirus.
 Congress had strongly contested Prime Minister Narendra Modi’s claim that China had not entered the Galwan Valley, the site of a violent clash that left 20 Indian soldiers dead.

 Also read: